BlogFrameworkContact Us

 2. Use encryption, endpoint protection, and remote wipe capabilities.
 All devices that store or process health data must be encrypted.
 Modern device management solutions can enable secure access without physically storing data and allow remote wipe if devices are lost.

 3. Invest in infrastructure that prevents risky workarounds.
-If clinicians can't access records quickly or efficiently during off-hours, they'll resort to insecure practices.
+If clinicians cannot access records quickly or efficiently during off-hours, they will resort to insecure practices.
 Hospitals must prioritize upgrading their EMR systems and internet reliability to reduce these risks.

 4. Establish breach response protocols and train for them.
 Who reports?
 Who investigates?
 What is the timeline for disclosure?
 The NDPA requires breach notification to NDPC and affected individuals within 72 hours.

-At Clarensec, we've seen that breaches don't always begin with cybercriminals.
+At ClarenSec, we have seen that breaches do not always begin with cybercriminals.
 They often start with pressure, convenience, and gaps in guidance.
-That's why we work with hospital management teams to create policies that reflect real-world constraints, train staff on secure practices, and deploy cost-effective tools that protect data across devices.
-Because when patient data is lost, lives are at risk, and the recovery isn't just technical, it's reputational and ethical.
+That is why we work with hospital management teams to create policies that reflect real-world constraints, train staff on secure practices, and deploy cost-effective tools that protect data across devices.
+Because when patient data is lost, lives are at risk, and the recovery is not just technical, it is reputational and ethical.

 When patient data is lost, lives are at risk.
 Protect your patients today.